-When you use Tier 3 medical benefits, in addition to the deductible and coinsurance, you will likely need to pay your provider any billed amount above what the plan pays the provider (the non-network provider reimbursement amount).
+When you use out-of-network benefits, in addition to the deductible and coinsurance, you will likely need to pay your provider any billed amount above what the plan pays the provider (the non-network provider reimbursement amount).
 These charges are not applied to your deductible or out-of-pocket maximum.
-Please see Visiting non-network medical providers and why you pay more in Before You Access Medical Care for more information and an example showing out-of-pocket costs associated with Tier 3 medical benefits.
+Please see Visiting non-network providers and why you pay more in Before You Access Care for more information and an example showing out-of-pocket costs associated with out-of-network benefits.